Here's how your plants will look on arrival. All plants are dormant with no leaves or foliage.

 Fairy Bell is a perennial flower that blossoms in the late spring.
 The flower grows in clumps or runners.
 The plant produces flowers that range from green, yellow, white, pink and purple.
 The flowers usually grow in clusters of two to three.
 The flowers dangle bell-like from the ends of arching bamboo-like stems.
 The flowers will attract pollinators like bees and butterflies to your landscape.
 The flowers of fairy bells are not overly showy but can add a pop of color to your shaded spaces.
 The flowers will change to orange, red, or blue-black berries that ripen in late summer.
 The leaves of the plant are oval to lance-shaped with a ribbed appearance.
 The Fairy Bell can grow up to two feet tall.
 Fairy bells grow natively in the deciduous forest in Asia and North America.
 Fairy Bells prefer partial shade.
 The plant will do fine in full shade, if not crowded by other plants.

 They are the perfect plant to spruce up the shady areas in a garden or yard.
-They will make a great ground cover under hedges and trees.
+They will make an excellent ground cover under hedges and trees.
 The rhizomatous root system discourages weeds from growing up between them.
-They are a good companion to ferns, primrose, or other shade-loving plants.
+They are an excellent companion to ferns, primrose, or other shade-loving plants.
 Some fairy bells are slow growing and can take a couple of years to get well established.
 This flower will grow well in rich moist to well-drained soil.
-They prefer their soil on the acidic side.
+They prefer their ground on the acidic side.
 This plant requires regular waterings and does not do well in the draught.
-It is otherwise low maintenance and has no serious disease or insect problems.
+It is otherwise low maintenance and has no severe disease or insect problems.
 To encourage new growth in the spring, cut the foliage of the fairy bell when it yellows in the fall.
 The flowers will grow in hardiness zones 4 to 9.

 Fairybell or otherwise known as the Rough-Fruit Mandarin (Prosartes trachycarpa, or Disporum trachycarpum)